pimcore/customer-data-framework/doc/30_Personalization/03_Additional_Action_Trigger_Service_Components.md

 ## Action `[Targeting] Add tracked segment`
 This action adds the tracked segment (stored by the `Segment Tracked` trigger) to the customer object.
 It can be configured if other segments from the same group should be removed and if the segment application counter should be increased.
+Additionally it's possible to configure, if the `profilingConsent` attribute of the customer object should be considered.

 ![Add Tracked Segment](../img/add-tracked-segment.jpg)